 The same policies involving financial aid for citizens of the United States apply to international students.
-However, because international students are not eligible for federal loans and are not required to submit income tax returns for money earned outside of the United States, they need to submit only the YDS Financial Aid Application and independent documentation regarding personal resources.
+However, because international students without a permanent resident designation are not eligible for federal loans, they need to submit the YDS Financial Aid Application and the International Student Certification of Finances 2002-2003 with supporting documentation.